Services top-level elements

 volumes

-volumes define mount host paths or named volumes that are accessible by service containers.
+The volumes attribute define mount host paths or named volumes that are accessible by service containers.
 You can use volumes to define multiple types of mounts; volume, bind, tmpfs, or npipe.

 If the mount is a host path and is only used by a single service, it can be declared as part of the service definition.
-To reuse a volume across multiple services, a named volume must be declared in the top-level volumes key.
+To reuse a volume across multiple services, a named volume must be declared in the volumes top-level element.

 The following example shows a named volume (db-data) being used by the backend service, and a bind mount defined for a single service.